cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

 - For sprites, combine textures with [Auto Atlas](../../../asset/auto-atlas.md) and [Dynamic Atlas](../../../advanced-topics/dynamic-atlas.md).
 Texture Atlases can be batched with other components as long as the prerequisites are met.
 - For labels, create a bitmap cache to combine textures allowing them to be batched with sprites.
 However, it is ill-advised to frequently alter the content of label texts once bitmap caches are created.

-In summary, we recommend optimizing Node Tree structure in conjunction with combing textures with Auto Atlas, Dynamic Atlas and bitmap caches to achieve ideal batching results.
+In summary, it is recommended to optimize the Node Tree structure in conjunction with combing textures with Auto Atlas, Dynamic Atlas and bitmap caches to achieve ideal batching results.

 ## MeshBuffer Guidelines